What Are Stablecoin Payments? A Complete Guide for Businesses

 How does Fipto ensure regulatory compliance?

 Fipto operates under a dual-licence framework: a MiCA CASP licence (AMF, France) and a Payment Institution licence (ACPR, France).
 All transactions are subject to AML/KYC screening, sanctions monitoring, and full audit trail recording.
-Clients can access compliance documentation via Fipto’s compliance center.
+Clients can access compliance documentation via Fipto's compliance centre.

 Can stablecoin payments integrate with our existing Treasury Management System?